Select Type of Degree:

 A program that focuses on the scientific study of the relationships and interactions across levels of biological organization--genes and genomes, organisms, species, and ecosystems--and how these change over time, including the origins and history of species, the processes by which biodiversity has evolved, and the ecological context in which this evolution takes place.
 Includes instruction in animal, plant, population, functional, evolutionary, and ecosystem ecology; ecological and evolutionary genetics; molecular evolution; population and conservation biology; animal and plant diversity; biometry; and scientific and research ethics.

-For all the 697 degrees granted in Ecology and Evolutionary Biology annually, the majority of them are Bachelors degree.
+For all the 697 degrees granted in Ecology and Evolutionary Biology annually, the majority of them are Masters degree.
 Out of the 101 students earning degrees at the Doctors degree research scholarship level across the US, 50% percent identify as men and 50% percent identify as women.
 While students at schools all over the country study Ecology and Evolutionary Biology, Texas has the most graduates.
 The average annual income for a graduate with a bachelor's degree in Ecology and Evolutionary Biology is $40,900.

 Popularity of Ecology and Evolutionary Biology Degrees in the U.S.